 Also, do not carry the new account’s debit card with you.
 This makes it harder to access the funds and less likely that you will spend the money on something stupid like a fidget spinner.

 Second, retirement savings accounts, like an employer-sponsored 401k plan, provide a great way to save money and pay less taxes.
 The IRS contribution limit for 2017 was $18,000.
 The limit will increase to $18,500 ins 2018.

 The average employer provides a 3% matching contribution.
 This means your employer match your contribution dollar for dollar up to 3% of your income.

 Example: you make $50,000 a year.
 You contribute 3% of your salary to your 401k which is $1,500/year.
 Your employer will also contribute $1,500/year.
 Now you have $3,000 in your 401k.

-At a bare minimum you should contribute enough to get employer match.
+At a bare minimum, you should contribute enough to get the employer match.
 This is FREE money.
 Yes, 100% FREE effin money.
 Don’t pass this up.
 My friend, Apathy Ends shares how a 401k is like a Sundae and the employer match is the cherry on top.

 Over time, you should contribute more to your 401k.
 Keep increasing your contributions every year until you are reaching the contribution limit.
 This took me 4 years to achieve.